TeamRizu/outfox-wiki/content/user-guide/games/bemu.md

 ## History:

+This mode started life as a notes loader for obscure ``dance`` charts created in 1998, with 4 key and 6 key being supported.
+4k doubles seemed to appear around 2000, before being replaced completely with MSD/DWI around the same time.
+The loader has been present for a very long time in the games history, not adding _actual_ BMS support until 2003.
+There are still a number of charters that prefer keysounded dance charts, and for that reason we keep support for those in the engine to this day.

-This mode was added in the 3.0 beta era, starting off life as a simple mode with no keysounds or even using the correct keys.
+The _mode_ was added in the 3.0 beta era, starting off life as a simple mode with no keysounds or even using the correct keys.
 The familiar 7K setup we know and love was added later in 2005.

 The mode did not see much use and fell into having a broken notesloader around the summer of 2010, making it not work with older BMS files, or files with BME or BML extensions.
 Many files were misinterpreted or just did not load at all, and some were even seen as ``po-mu`` songs when they were not.
 The game also wiped any BMS charts with the same difficulty or 'level', meaning the multichart methods BMS authors used were non-functional.
 The overdue revamp of the loading system in 2021 and 2022 fixed many of these bugs, allowing this mode to function and flourish once more.
 As of Alpha 4.14.0 the ``be-mu`` mode parsing support is almost complete, with only #TOTAL and #RANK support left to implement.